How the Romans Acquired and Lost Their Provinces

-In Rome's early years it did not annexe territory, but created alliances, first with the Italian tribes, and eventually with the leaders of outlying states.
-Some territories were won without waging war, by rulers who had grown close to Rome.
-And Rome realsied that it profited from these territories, with their agricultural produce, minerals, manpower for armies, slaves, and routes for trade.
+In Rome’s early years it did not annexe territory but created alliances, first with the Italian tribes and then with the leaders of outlying states.
+Some territories were won without waging war, through rulers who had grown close to Rome.
+And Rome realised that it profited from these territories, with their agricultural produce, minerals, manpower for armies, slaves, and routes for trade.

-Goverment of the provinces was not uniformly applied, but tailored to the character of the lands and people.
-Unfriendly peoples beyond Rome's boundaries represented a threat that Rome could now tackle on behalf of those inside its sphere.
-Warlords could be conquered, but they could also be bribed, and offered access to Rome's lands.
-Migration was always an attractive proposition.
-Just like today, people moved because their own lands faced drought or conflict, and saw opportunity in the Roman provinces.
+Government of the provinces was tailored to the character of the lands and people.
+Unfriendly peoples beyond Rome’s boundaries represented a threat that Rome could now tackle on behalf of those within its sphere.
+Warlords could be conquered, but they could also be bribed.

-Over decades and centuries, these immigrants would become the workers and soldiers of the Roman Empire.
 Native gods were equated as far as possible with Roman ones.
 Many diverse languages, customs and religions continued under Roman rule.
-Provincials could rise in status and become full Roman citizens, while inhabitants of towns and cities governed themselved, under the army's military umbrella.
-Only groups with such widespread influncen that they challenged Rome's ultimate authority were then, often ruthlessly, targeted.
+Provincials could rise in status and become full Roman citizens, while inhabitants of towns and cities governed themselves, under the army’s military umbrella.
+Only groups with such widespread influence that they challenged Rome’s authority were then, often ruthlessly, targeted.
 The Druids and the Christians were among them.